NervanaSystems/ngraph/doc/sphinx/source/frameworks/paddle_integ.rst

-To satisfy the first design criteria, nGraph designed its operator to match PaddlePaddle's implementation. nGraph is triggered by the PaddlePaddle executor in exactly the same way as MKL-DNN, and requires only one line of code.
+To satisfy the first design criteria, nGraph designed its operator to match PaddlePaddle's implementation. nGraph is triggered by the PaddlePaddle executor by one line of code.

 After nGraph engine is called, it and the nGraph C++ backend manage all the heavy lifting for performance optimization.
 The Python frontend on PaddlePaddle